Price T Rowe Associates Inc. MD Purchases 500,085 Shares of BioNTech SE (NASDAQ:BNTX)

 Price T Rowe Associates Inc. MD lifted its position in shares of BioNTech SE (NASDAQ:BNTX) by 31.8% in the 1st quarter, according to its most recent 13F filing with the SEC.
 The firm owned 2,074,906 shares of the company’s stock after acquiring an additional 500,085 shares during the quarter.
 Price T Rowe Associates Inc. MD owned approximately 0.86% of BioNTech worth $226,559,000 at the end of the most recent quarter.

-Other hedge funds have also recently bought and sold shares of the company.
-Sterling Investment Advisors Ltd. bought a new position in shares of BioNTech during the 1st quarter worth $27,000.
+Several other hedge funds have also recently bought and sold shares of BNTX.
+Sterling Investment Advisors Ltd. bought a new position in BioNTech in the 1st quarter worth about $27,000.
 John W. Brooker & Co.
-CPAs bought a new position in shares of BioNTech during the 1st quarter worth $33,000.
-Parallel Advisors LLC grew its stake in shares of BioNTech by 550.0% during the 1st quarter.
-Parallel Advisors LLC now owns 325 shares of the company’s stock worth $35,000 after acquiring an additional 275 shares during the period.
+CPAs bought a new position in BioNTech in the 1st quarter worth about $33,000.
+Parallel Advisors LLC boosted its stake in BioNTech by 550.0% in the 1st quarter.
+Parallel Advisors LLC now owns 325 shares of the company’s stock worth $35,000 after purchasing an additional 275 shares during the period.
 Captrust Financial Advisors boosted its stake in BioNTech by 433.3% in the 4th quarter.
 Captrust Financial Advisors now owns 400 shares of the company’s stock worth $33,000 after purchasing an additional 325 shares during the period.
 Finally, Highlander Capital Management LLC bought a new position in BioNTech in the 1st quarter worth about $55,000.
 Institutional investors own 12.42% of the company’s stock.

 Several brokerages have commented on BNTX.
-HC Wainwright restated a “hold” rating and issued a $194.00 target price on shares of BioNTech in a research note on Wednesday.
-Bryan, Garnier & Co restated a “neutral” rating and issued a $206.00 target price (up previously from $135.00) on shares of BioNTech in a research note on Monday, May 17th.
-Berenberg Bank set a $130.00 target price on BioNTech and gave the stock a “buy” rating in a research note on Tuesday, April 6th.
-Redburn Partners restated a “sell” rating and issued a $146.00 target price on shares of BioNTech in a research note on Wednesday, June 16th.
+SVB Leerink restated a “hold” rating on shares of BioNTech in a research note on Wednesday, June 23rd.
+Zacks Investment Research cut BioNTech from a “strong-buy” rating to a “sell” rating in a report on Tuesday, July 13th.
+Redburn Partners reaffirmed a “sell” rating and issued a $146.00 price target on shares of BioNTech in a report on Wednesday, June 16th.
 They noted that the move was a valuation call.
-Finally, SVB Leerink reaffirmed a “hold” rating on shares of BioNTech in a report on Wednesday, June 23rd.
+Bryan, Garnier & Co reaffirmed a “neutral” rating and issued a $206.00 price target (up previously from $135.00) on shares of BioNTech in a report on Monday, May 17th.
+Finally, Berenberg Bank set a $130.00 price target on BioNTech and gave the company a “buy” rating in a report on Tuesday, April 6th.
 Two investment analysts have rated the stock with a sell rating, six have assigned a hold rating and three have assigned a buy rating to the stock.
 The company presently has a consensus rating of “Hold” and a consensus price target of $162.73.

 BioNTech Profile